Regional Arts Australia Team

 Esther Gyorki has worked in diverse roles across the arts sector including as a manager, curator, writer and editor.
 As Communications Manager with Regional Arts Australia, Esther proudly supports artists, arts organisations, audiences and communities in Regional Australia.

-In addition to this, Esther is a freelance producer and communications consultant working with various organisations across Victoria.
+Esther is also a freelance producer and communications consultant working with various arts organisations across Victoria.

 Previously, Esther has worked for organisations including Warmun Art Centre, Ballarat International Foto Biennale, the Australian Pavilion at the Venice Biennale and the Alice Desert Festival and most recently managed the Australian Cultural Fund, a fundraising platform for Australian artists.
 Esther also sits on the committee of the charitable organisation, Ground Up Community Support Network.